CAN Bus vs RS232: Which Communication Protocol Is Best for Vehicle Telematics Systems?

 Fleet Telematics Essential

-Required for fuel monitoring, driver behavior analysis, and predictive maintenance.
+Required for fuel monitoring, driver behavior analysis, and predictive maintenance — the foundation of a data‑driven fleet operations center.

-Despite being an older standard, RS232 remains relevant for specific use cases in vehicle systems:
+Despite being an older standard, RS232 remains relevant for specific use cases in vehicle systems — especially when connecting legacy equipment that would be costly to replace.

 Legacy Device Compatibility

-Connect existing industrial sensors and equipment without costly upgrades.
+Connect existing industrial sensors and equipment without costly upgrades — an industrial serial data collector bridges old and new systems.

 External Modules